Guides

 What Is the PDC Order of Merit?

-• World Championship qualification — top 32 automatically qualify for Alexandra Palace
+• World Championship qualification — top 32 get an automatic ticket to Ally Pally

-• Premier League selection — only top-ranked players get invited
+• Premier League selection — only the elite get invited

-• World Matchplay qualification — top 16 qualify automatically
+• World Matchplay qualification — top 16 are in automatically

-• Grand Slam of Darts — ranking determines invitations and seedings
+• Grand Slam of Darts — ranking determines who gets the nod

-• European Tour seedings — affects draws in all European events
+• European Tour seedings — affects draws in every European event

-The PDC Order of Merit is based entirely on prize money, not points.
-Every pound won in a PDC ranking event counts directly towards a player's ranking.
-This makes it one of the most transparent ranking systems in sport — you can see exactly why each player is ranked where they are.
+Unlike most sports rankings, the PDC Order of Merit is based entirely on prize money — not points.
+That makes it one of the most transparent ranking systems in sport.
+You can see exactly how much every player has earned and exactly why they're ranked where they are.
+No mystery, no debate.

 Current PDC Order of Merit — Top 32 Rankings